 Brit tourist dies in Turkey after undergoing hair transplant

-- A British man died after undergoing a hair transplant at the Dr Cinik clinic in Istanbul on Monday, sparking a police investigation into the clinic's practices.
+- A 38-year-old British man died on Monday in Istanbul after a five-hour hair transplant at the private CINIK clinic in Besiktas.

 A 38-year-old British man has died following a hair transplant in Turkey.
 Local police are investigating the death, The Sun reports.
 “We are supporting the family of a British man who died in Turkey and are in contact with the local authorities,” a spokesperson for the UK Foreign Office said.